 SNOW BOOTS

 Snow boots are designed to be worn when walking through snow and are made from materials that can withstand wet conditions, keeping your feet warm and dry.
-Snow boots are insulated and waterproof and come in a variety of styles and colours to wear on the slopes.
+Snow boots are insulated and waterproof and come in various styles and colours to wear on the slopes.
 They are also great for general winter wear.
-Our snow boots are après snow boots which are used after skiing or snowboarding to walk around the village, go shopping and when visiting restaurants.
+Our snow boots are après snow boots used after skiing or snowboarding to walk around the village, go shopping and visit restaurants.

 WHAT ARE SNOW BOOT TEMPERATURE RATINGS?